emehrkay/gizmo/README.md

         def _node_type(self):
             return 'custom_article'

-You can define an `Edge` in the same way.
-Most graph databaes allow for both vertices and edges to have data stored on them and you ca

 ##### Fields

 Gizmo entities comes with a few predefined fields that will help you structure and query your data once it is saved in your database.
 By default the fields member defines how your model's data is structured.

 If you want your model to have unstructured data, set the instance member `allow_undefined` to `True` in the `__init__` method before you call super.
 When this memeber is set to true and an undefined field is set, Gizmo will do its best to figure out what field type to use.

+> `GenericVertex` and `GenericEdge` have allowed_undefined set to True by default

 **Field Types**

-Gizmo ships whith a few self-describing types for fields.
+Gizmo ships whith a few self-explanatory types for fields.
 The field object main job is to convert the data from a Python type to a Groovy type (if necessary).

+> You can always add more by extending `field.Field` and defining `to_python` and `to_graph` methods.

 * String
 * Integer